 The proportion of rewarded visits does not increase due to reversal experience in the later stages of the experiment

 On the second and third experimental nights the highest Proprew was in the first block of the night, before any reversals had been experienced: 69.8% [95% CI 64.3, 75].
 Excluding this first block, there was no effect of reversal on the Proprew, although there was a strong effect of 10-visit bin within each block.
-That is, the proportion of visits to the rewarded flower only increased within each block as the block progressed (figure 8).
+That is, the proportion of visits to the rewarded flower only increased within each block as that block progressed (figure 8).

 Figure 8: a) Forest plot of the regression coeffients from the model of the effect of experimental night, reversal and 10-visit bin on the visits to the rewarding flower, excluding the first night.
 Circles represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals, and thin horizontal lines 89% credible intervals.
 The numbers in bold are the means of the posterior distributions and 89% credible intervals b) Conditional effects plot from the model of the effect of experimental night, reversal and 10-visit bin on the visits to the rewarding flower - excluding the first night - showing the two-way interaction between reversal and bin, sampling from the posterior distribution.